Medically reviewed by Misty Seidenburg

 As changes progress, some individuals do not have increased complaints of episodes of back pain while others will have increased discomfort and fatigue.
 If the nerves of the spine are involved, symptoms can radiate into the buttocks or legs and cause numbness and tingling.

 Mild pain may advance to moderate pain or discomfort in the neck and back.
 Fatigue and exhaustion are also common at this stage of progression.
-Symptoms begin to interfere with exercise, work, and sleep, and may become a chronic part of daily life.
+Symptoms begin to interfere with exercise, work, and sleep, and may result in chronic back pain.

 Muscular aches and pains are also common in DDD that has progressed to this point.
 From stages 1-3, DDD is considered “moderate” and potentially still responds well to nonsurgical symptom management.